Violent Crimes (Murder / Homicide, Robbery, Carjacking, Assault, and Kidnapping)

 Charges for these offenses can involve large amounts of scientific and technical evidence, such as DNA evidence.
 An experienced criminal defense attorney must know how to review and challenge such evidence so that it is either excluded, or found to be wholly lacking in credibility.

-James S. Friedman, LLC represents defendants charged with violent felonies.
+We are criminal defense lawyers in New Jersey who represent defendants charged with violent felonies.
 If you or someone you know has been charge with homicide, robbery, carjacking, kidnapping or a sex offense, contact us immediately.